theonesp/eicu-website/content/eicudata/identifiers.md

 * A unique `patientunitstayid`, which is assigned to each ICU stay (the equivalent of MIMIC's `icustay_id`)

-* A `uniquepid` which links patients across multiple hospital stays.
+* A `uniquepid` which links patients across multiple hospital stays, this is the actual unique patient identifier (the equivalent of MIMIC's `subject_id`).